-We are happy to announce that while we continue to remain open under modified circumstances today, we will be able to resume back to full operations on 5/4/2020, while practicing safe social distancing and additional recommended best practices for working amidst COVID-19.
-Our office team is working partially remote as we adapt to the latest mandates and enforce safe distancing measures.
+We are happy to announce that that we are open for business under modified circumstances.
+All employees are practicing safe social distancing and additional recommended best practices for working amidst COVID-19.
+Our teams continue to adapt to the latest mandates and promote healthy, safe work environments.
 Please see below for a detailed list of our team’s safety protocols.

 At Bob’s Heating & Air Conditioning, your family’s comfort is our family’s business, and we want to make this time of uncertainty as comfortable as possible for our customers.
 Our team is closely monitoring the situation surrounding COVID-19 and we are following recommendations made by the CDC.
 As we continue to operate and visit customer homes, we wanted to share a list of steps we are taking to provide a safe experience for our customers and field personnel.